 Banking success in developing markets hinges on delivering better customer experience, notes KPMG’s Nigerian banking customer satisfaction report.

 Despite their warm embrace of smart phones and social media, Nigerians are not yet fans of their nation’s web banking choices.

-As agile ‘FinTech’ companies invent new financial tools and channels, banks have begun co-creating with these start-up firms to tap into their customer innovations.
+Banks have begun co-creating with these start-up firms to tap into their customer innovations.

-In the battle to win current account relationships, research shows that banks should fix service issues that ‘push’ customers out rather than focus on enticements to ‘pull’ them in.
+Banks should fix service issues that ‘push’ customers out rather than focus on enticements to ‘pull’ them in.

 Banks may look at the user-friendly technologies from upstart mobile payment providers if they want to draw customers to their own P2P services.

 The utility sector offers lessons to banks regarding ways to embrace customer-centricity, without letting that newfound customer-focus become lost.

 Innovation, technology and ‘Customer-Centric Compliance’ can help banks balance the competing demands from customers, regulators and shareholders.

 Net Promoter Score (NPS) market research is all the rage, but are banks missing invaluable insights by focusing on their happiest customers?